loomchild/volume-backup/README.md

 will archive volume named `some_volume` to `some_archive.tar.bz2` archive file.

+> [!NOTE]
-**Note**: `--log-driver none` option is necessary to avoid storing an entire backup in a temporary stdout JSON file.
+> The `--log-driver none` option is necessary to avoid storing an entire backup in a temporary stdout JSON file.
 More info in [Docker logging documentation](https://docs.docker.com/config/containers/logging/configure/) and in [this issue](https://github.com/loomchild/volume-backup/issues/39).

+> [!NOTE]
-**WARNING**: This method should not be used under PowerShell on Windows as no usable backup will be generated.
+> This method should not be used under PowerShell on Windows as no usable backup will be generated.

 ### Backup to a file (deprecated)